SimonDoell/SimonDoell/README.md

 ## Hi there 👋

+I'm from germany and have started programming since I was 13 years old.
+I use VSCode and have mainly focused on C++(mostly with SFML), HTML, CSS and some JavaScript.

+Contact me under:
+  -doell.simonff@gmail.com

 <!--
 **SimonDoell/SimonDoell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.